zeroleak/throwing-supplier/README.md

 # Throwing-supplier
 Memoize exceptions with Guava lazy-load / cache supplier.
+Multiple attempts.
 Fallback to last non-throwing value.

 ## ThrowingSupplier
-Use ```ThrowingSupplier``` to memoize exceptions with Guava lazy-load / cache supplier.
+Use ```ThrowingSupplier``` to memoize exceptions with Guava lazy-load / cache supplier, when failing after N attempts.

 Exception thrown from your supplier will be raised when accessing memoized data.